Go to Reconciliation

 When and Where can I receive the sacrament of Reconciliation at Epiphany?

-At Epiphany, Reconciliation is offered every Saturday following the 530 PM Mass, and at other times by special appointment with a priest.
+At Epiphany, Reconciliation is offered every Saturday, 6:30pm (please enter through the west entrance of the church) and at other times by special appointment with a priest.
 During Advent and Lent, we have penance services, where there will be as many as a dozen priests at the church to hear confessions.
 There are also various time during the year when priests are in the chapel to hear confessions, especially during Lent and Advent.

 Saturday confessions are heard in the confessionals in the Chapel.
 You have your choice of sitting in a chair opposite the priest, or kneeling behind a screen so the priest can't see your face.